mulcmu/Plimsoll/README.md

 ![plimsoll](plimsoll r0.jpg)

+Prototype designs for load cell ADC implementations.

+### Alpha Test

-Prototype design for STM32F072 and HX717 based strain gauge for use as a Klipper load cell.
+STM32F072 and HX717 based strain gauge for use as a Klipper load cell.

 Initial batch ordered for testing with JLCPCB.
 About 5.5 USD cost per board.